FIFO jobs are a different kind of career path.

 Major red flags include no pay range, no rotation details, vague location information, unclear travel coverage, no housing details, unrealistic income claims, requests for payment, no company information, and unclear employee or contractor status.

-FIFO jobs can be worth it if the pay, schedule, location, housing, and work conditions fit your life.
+FIFO jobs can be worth it if the pay, schedule, location, housing, travel coverage, and work conditions fit your life.
 They can be difficult if you need to be home often, dislike shared housing, struggle with long shifts, or want more daily routine stability.